netcinematics/KRYPTOBITZ/README.md

 7) Upload IMGZ to IPFS
 8) paste IPFS PATH into config
 9) Run MODE 3 - IPFS PATH replace
-10) Upload JSON to IPFS
+10) Upload JSON to IPFS (pinata)
-11) Get Smart Contract ERC721 or ERC1155
+11) Get Smart Contract: ERC721 or ERC1155
 12) Update IPFS PATH as contract URI.
 13) Execute on TESTNET (Rinkeby, Mumbai)
+14) Unit Test Contract (Hardhat, Truffle)
-14) VIEW test NFTs on Opensea.testnet
+15) VIEW test NFTs on Opensea.testnet
+16) Save in /Contractz/721_set1 for records
-15) Execute on MAINNET (ETH or MATIC)
+17) Execute on MAINNET (ETH or MATIC) with REMIX
-16) EDIT public COLLECTION on OpenSea
+18) EDIT public COLLECTION on OpenSea
-17) Set Items for Sale.
+19) Set Items for Sale.
-18) Celebrate!
+20) Celebrate!

-- NOTE: *METANETs can exist at ./ , to avoid duplicates, or not, optional.
+- NOTE: *METANETs can exist at ./ , to avoid duplicates, or not (optional).

 ## EXAMPLE of LAYERZ technology
     //load all the images - at INIT